 When I first watched the videos he sent me, I was immediately impressed by the dialogue between him and the patient(s): in the first video, the patient follows the rhythm and fluctuation of the music.
-However in the last one, Fiore is the one entering the musical space and ritual of the patient.
+However in the last one (update 2019: the link to this video has been removed) Fiore is the one entering the musical space and ritual of the patient.
 He is no more a “leader”, and the duet becomes a musical meeting of two people who have found a common space to be together.
 I love how Fiore comes and goes, how Giuseppe is concentrated on his music and sticks to his musical world and rhythm.

 In both videos, Fiore plays the same piece, Fukuda Teruhisa’s composition Gakuzaicho, which means “There is music“.
 What a pertinent choice and a splendid performance of it!

-The second aspect that impresses me is the ritual, especially in the Quartet.
+The second aspect that impresses me is the ritual, especially in the Quartet (update 2019: the link to this video has been removed).
 The way the instruments and sounds are chosen and put together defines the musical space and its rhythm, in which the flute can express its own music.
 The ritual finds its natural expression, as “a set of actions performed regularly” and binds the people playing music in something that makes sense to them to be accomplished together.

 And the last (but not least) impressive aspect of Fiore’s project is the physical involvement of playing the shakuhachi, and the connection between the physical gestures of the flute and those of the percussions (Trio).
 The circular head movements of the shakuhachi player are mirrored in the circular movements of Cesare’s percussion (player 1), the accents in the flute music (the beautiful honkyoku Echigo Sanya) are accompanied by Giuseppe (player 2).
 Fiore’s supple body movements indicates who is next to play, and the switch between one player to the other occurs smoothly.
 Everyone knows his part and the shakuhachi makes the connection between them all.
 Fiore is physically very close to the patients, they share the same physical space.
 The length of his breath is defined by both percussions, shaping the silence.
 It is beautiful.